yhoazk/SysAdminStuff/README.md

     - `lvchange -ay /dev/{pv-name-here}` eg ` lvchange -ay /dev/fedora_a/home`
   - Now mount the dive with that name: `sudo mount /dev/fedora_a/home /tmp/fed24/`
   - Here the drive is ready for use in `/tmp/fed24`

+  To remove the disk:

+  - umount /mnt
+  - lvm
+    - lvchange -an /dev/{pv-name-here}

 #### Commands:
 `pvs`: